Apiros3/Apiros3.github.io/README.md

    - Install Python: https://python.org/downloads/
    - Ensure it's in your PATH

-3. **Build files missing after clean**
+3. **Generated files missing after clean**
-   - The build system now preserves important files
+   - The build system cleans all generated files
    - If files are missing, they'll be recreated automatically

 4. **TeX conversion errors**